 Trust me, later it will be the last thing you want to do.

-Instead, if one or the other of you gets the urge to have sex, then act on it then and there as much as is practical and of course legal!
+Instead, if one or the other of you gets the urge to have make love, then act on it then and there as much as is practical and of course legal!

 Kids fallen asleep for an afternoon nap?
 Run for the bedroom!